Ch-1 THE PACE FOR LIVING (Complete Chapter)

 Using humor and sarcasm throughout the story, Hutchinson emphasizes the ridiculousness of contemporary life and how its unrelenting speed can worsen feelings of isolation and anxiety.
 But even in the middle of the mayhem, there are thoughtful and insightful moments that give hope.
 The narrator makes the argument that, despite the difficulties brought on by today’s fast-paced lifestyle, it is important to take it slowly, enjoy life’s small joys, and build deep relationships with people.

-SUMMARY IN HINDI
+EXPLANATION IN HINDI

 SHORT SUMMARY